SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 Feel hungry for real payments now?
 Just make sure you have the following in place:

 1. [The SEQR app installed](../../app/).
-2. For python sample, you will need PIL and qrpython library (pip install qrcode PIL)
+2. For python sample, you will need PIL and qrpython library (pip install qrcode PIL suds)

 ## Sequence (simplified)